 Nanocrystals offer fascinating properties and application perspectives for new photovoltaic devices: due to their small size, quantum effects become important, leading to discretized energy levels (-> electron in a box problem) just like atoms have.
-The advantage of nanocrystals is that we can set the energy levels by their size, and we can assemble them into new “supersolids” (see picture above), which due to overlap of the energy levels leads to a “super” band structure, just like the band structure of regular solids.
-Because of the tunability of energy levels and electronic states, this offers tremendous potential for research and optoelectronic applications.
-The electronic states can be tailored by the strength of the nanocrystal interaction within the assembled “supersolid”, which is in principle determined by the QD distance.
-So far, however, this has remained a largely theoretical concept, and experimental realization of such tailored “quantum solids” has remained a grand challenge.
+The advantage of nanocrystals is that the energy levels can be set by their size, and they can be assembled into “super” crystals, termed quantum-dot solids (see picture above).
+Just like atomic crystals, these supercrystals can exhibit a band structure if there is sufficient overlap of the quantum mechanical wave functions of neighbouring nanocrystals.
+The resulting “miniband” structure is analogous to the band structure of regular solids.
+Because the energy levels and overlap of the wave functions can be tuned, this offers fascinating opportunities to design band structures for applications in optoelectronic devices.
+The electronic states can be tailored by the strength of the nanocrystal interaction within the assembled quantum-dot solid, which is in principle determined by the QD distance.
+So far, however, this has remained a largely theoretical concept, and experimental realization of such tailored quantum-dot solids has remained a grand challenge.